michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-10-09-newsletter.md

 *[video][vid accumulators], [transcript][tx accumulators]*

-### Scriptless ECDSA
+### Scriptless ECDSA security for Lightning Network payment channels

 *Research by Conner Fromknecht*

-At Scaling Bitcoin IV (Stanford 2017), Andrew Poelstra [presented][scriptless scripts transcript] his existing "scriptless scripts" work that suggests several ways outputs can be encumbered in similar ways to a few of the things now possible with Bitcoin Script but by using only Schnorr-based keys and signatures.
-This method has the advantage of being just as secure as the Script-based mechanism but also maximally compact, faster to validate, and completely invisible to third parties (providing privacy, increased fungibility, and potentially increased security from the fungibility).
+Routable payment channels such as those used by Lightning Network currently use multiple opcodes from the Script language that are enforced by Bitcoin's consensus rules.
+Previous work on [scriptless scripts][scriptless scripts transcript] by Andrew Poelstra has [suggested][ln scriptless scripts] that some or all of the opcodes currently used could be replaced by Schnorr public keys and signatures that would be created privately (offchain) between the participants in the payment channel.
+Consensus rules would still require that a spending transaction have a valid signature that referenced a known public key, but none of the other security-related information would appear onchain, reducing data consumption and fees, improving privacy and fungibility, and potentially improving security.

-Bitcoin doesn't currently support Schnorr signatures and no complete design for it has been proposed (although such a proposal may not be far off), so this talk describes proof-of-concept results from a partial implementation of scriptless-scripts that's compatible with Bitcoin's current keys and signatures, ECDSA.
-The talk especially focuses on the use of scriptless scripts in payment channels such as those used by Lightning Network, with some impressive savings in the size of scripts and witness data---savings which increase the number of channels that can be opened or closed in a block and which reduces the amount of transaction fee paid by users of Lightning Network payment channels.
+Bitcoin doesn't currently support Schnorr signatures and no complete design for it has been proposed (although such a proposal may not be far off), so this talk describes proof-of-concept results from a partial implementation of payment channel scriptless scripts that's compatible with Bitcoin's current ECDSA keys and signatures.
+Some impressive savings are achieved in the size of scripts and witness data---savings which increase the number of channels that can be opened or closed in a block and which reduces the amount of transaction fee paid by users of Lightning Network payment channels.